RAMMED EARTH

 HOW TO MAKE RAMMED EARTH STRUCTURE

-Here is an outline of how we made an unstabilised rammed earth building but the technique would be similar for other structures.
+Here is an outline of how we made an unstabilised rammed earth building, but the technique would be similar for other structures.

 Rammed earth materials being mixed

-Aproved rammed earth recipe mixed together.
+Approved rammed earth recipe mixed together.

 Rammed earth being compacted in form work

-Tampered/ rammed into form work, you can create layers by changing the mix every few layers.
+Tamped/ rammed into form work, you can create layers by changing the mix every few layers.

 rammed earth in formwork